Should You Have Your Carpet Professionally Cleaned if You Have a Puppy?

 Carpet Maintenance Steps to Take In between Cleanings

 Realistically, if you called us immediately after your puppy had an accident, we’d be at your house weekly, if not daily.
-To tide you over until the right time for a professional cleaning, here are our best maintenance tips:
+To tide you over until the right time for a professional carpet cleaning, here are our best maintenance tips:

 Vacuum Regularly: This one may seem like a no-brainer, but that’s all the more reason for it to be on our list.
 Vacuuming allows you to at least fight the buildup of pet hair and dander in your carpet.
 It will also capture any lost kibble crumbs or loose dirt your puppy brings in from outside.
 Some vacuums have a pet attachment that you can use to get deeper into the carpet fibers.